 Stainless steel becomes hot when the sun is up, but it endures harsh weather compared to other metals.
 Also, it’s resistant to corrosion and rust, which makes it safe in coastal locations where there’s salt water.
 However, the material will corrode when it’s exposed to chlorine.
 So ensure you give it an extra coating for additional resistance.

 Aluminum is lightweight, durable, and strong, which makes it a popular metal and an attractive outdoor furniture material.
 Because of its versatility, many shapes and designs can be made with it.
 Also, it’s relatively cheap and requires low maintenance.

 Aluminum doesn’t rust like steel or iron, and it doesn’t crack or dry out like wood when it stays outdoors for a long time.
-However, aluminum patio furniture can be blown away by strong winds.
+However, it can be blown away by strong winds.
 Also, it heats up like stainless steel, so ensure you fix seat cushions that are cool and cozy.